 The Pay at Table client request the selected order again.
 If the order is complete a message is displayed on the pinpad, otherwise the user is presented with the order options again.

+Pay At Table Data Request Format

+The Pay At Table data requests can be passed via an external server using two methods: a) REST Api, or the b) POS through DoCsdReserved3/OnCsdReserved3 event (ActiveX interface) or the generic POS command request/response (TCP/IP Interface).

+REST Api

 HTTP Response Codes